ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 - Atmospheric temperature
 - Soil temperature

-In the first version of the module, these five subroutines calculate vertical profiles of net radiation, Photosynthetic photon flux density, Soil temperature/moisture, and Atmospheric temperature/humidity for each grid cell independently without horizontal exchange of information.
-Routines are run on a daily time step and provide daily outputs as well as monthly statistics of atmospheric temperature/humidity and soil temperature/moisture for other modules.
+In the first version of the module, these five subroutines run as single-column models for each grid cell independently without horizontal exchange of information.
+Routines are run on a daily time step and provide daily outputs as well as monthly statistics (multivariate probability distributions) of atmospheric temperature/humidity and soil temperature/moisture for other modules.

 ### 1. Radiation
 The calculation of Net radiation ($H_{N}$) and Photosynthetic photon flux density (PPFD, $\mu$ mol m<sup>-2</sup> s<sup>-1</sup>) is based on the SPLASH model {cite}`Davis:2017`.